 "I didn't really plan for taking care of myself after birth—I had everything ready for the baby, but didn't remember that I'd need some TLC too!"—Jamie

 You're about to welcome new life into the world, so of course you want to make sure everything is perfect for them.

 But remember: YOU are the one who has been growing (and will soon be birthing) that new little being.
 Factor in some serious healing time for yourself: rest, eat well and nurture yourself.
 And a big one... ask for help!

 See if you can line up people to be on call to help you for the first month after you give birth (send this list of suggestions).

-You'll still have a belly for a little while
+7. You'll still have a belly for awhile

 "I thought I'd magically be able to wear regular sized clothes again.
 It took a good two to three months, and now, almost six months in, my body is still shifting and changing a ton."—Nina